It’s all about the coffee

 - 1 vanilla pod

 - Have a large bowl half filled with cold water ready The bowl you mix the egg yolks and sugar together will be put in this to cool the custard quickly.
-If you have an ice block add this to the water.

 - Make your coffee.
 Use 3 times the amount of ground coffee you would usually use for one cup of coffee.
 Add 45 ml boiled water.
 Set aside.